 At the moment its left loose so the rain and gravity can do its thing and i can get on with other jobs.

 LOCAL WEATHER FOR MILLERS WOOD

-Breezy starting in the afternoon and light rain starting in the evening.
+Rain starting in the afternoon, continuing until evening, and breezy starting in the afternoon.